HOME

 You can keep your Tratmans Temple and your Devil's Elbow too,

-And your Mortons Pot with stemples and your Cutchberts entrance queue,
+And your Mortons Pot with stemples and your Cuthberts entrance queue,

 For our Tankards hole is going, going steadily down the dip,